Recurring appointments

 Daily occurrencesโ

-A daily recurring appointment is very straightforward.
-As the name suggests, the interval can be construed as "every x days".
+A daily recurring appointment is the simplest case.
+As the name suggests, the interval reads as "every x days".

-This example can be interpreted as the instruction to create an appointment every day until the first of January in 2024.
+This example creates an appointment every day until the first of January 2024.

 Weekly occurrencesโ

-The same logic applies for the weekly occurrences (and all the others for that matter).
-However, there is one extra variable: besides the frequency, the user can also choose the days.
+The same logic applies to weekly occurrences (and to all the others).
+The one extra variable is that besides the frequency, you also choose the days.
 At least one day must be selected.

-This example can be interpreted as the instruction to create an appointment every Wednesday until the first of January in 2024.
-The appointment that you create or update must also adhere to this rule.
-If you specify this rule for an appointment which starts on a Monday, Dime.Scheduler will update the original appointment to move to the first available date in the series.
+This example creates an appointment every Wednesday until the first of January 2024.
+The appointment you create or update must also comply with this rule.
+If you set this rule for an appointment that starts on a Monday, Dime.Scheduler moves the original appointment to the first available date in the series.

 Monthly occurrencesโ